-Every year Common Industry collaborates with ELLE UK and Anomaly’s Alex Holder on the magazine’s annual feminism campaign.
+Every year Common Industry collaborates with ELLE UK and ECD Alex Holder on the magazine’s annual feminism campaign.

-In year one we made a campaign about the Pay Gap that was endorsed by the Prime Minister.
-Most recently we created #morewomen, a campaign to expose how few women there are in the most senior position in politics, society and business.
+In Year One, we made a campaign about the Pay Gap that was endorsed by the Prime Minister.
+W then created #morewomen, a campaign to expose how few women there are in the most senior position in politics, society and business.

 The problem we faced wasn’t that people in the media didn’t believe in the wider issue, they just couldn’t share another media outlet’s content.

-We needed something sharable, attention grabbing, global, but also ownable for ELLE.
+We needed something shareable, attention grabbing, global, but also ownable for ELLE.
 Something that the media – and public – couldn’t ignore.